 The creative and artistic potential of photography is what I love.
 The thread for the arts generally seems to be ever present in me, including an interest in writing, drawing and various genres of music.
 My earlier experience in electrical engineering and its bias for technology, was the perfect platform for taking my photography profession into a full time living.
 Being totally self taught, I genuinely take inspiration from many present and past masters in both fine art photography and the art world in general.
 I firmly believe photography is a life long art form and pursuit.
 It can continue to inspire and excite no matter what the age (or experience level) of the photographer.

 Having lived with a painful rheumatoid condition since my late twenties, the need to self regulate and control pain has been aided by a mindful approach to my daily life.
 Mindfulness is a meditative process that helps tune into your surroundings and daily activities.
 Applying the same mindful process to my photographic life has been equally rewarding and has helped both practically and emotionally.

 Photography: a Fuji X shooter

 I have been a full frame DSLR user for as many years as I can remember.
 Over the last 4 years I have become a staunch believer in the compact and excellent Fuji X series mirrorless cameras.
 Without doubt, this has been the single and most contributing factor towards enjoying my photography experiences more.
-The lightweight and smaller system is perfect for virtually every area of my photography and has especially aided me to develop further my urban, street and documentary photography style.
+The lightweight and smaller system is perfect for my urban, street and documentary photography style.
 It has also shaved off half the baggage carrying weight when setting off on a landscape shoot.
 I love the ergonomic and tactile feel of the Fuji cameras.
 The most important point to note is that the Fuji X system is a joy to use and enhances my daily photographic experiences.
-Ultimately this is what matters to me.

 Welcome to my world of photography … if you are still unsure, I am a photographer!